-For complete information on the audit daemon, see the audit(1M), satd(1M), and audit\filters(5) reference pages and the comments in /etc/init.d/audit.
+For complete information on the audit daemon, see the audit(1M), satd(1M), and audit_filters(5) reference pages and the comments in /etc/init.d/audit.

-How to Audit a Specific User
+Auditing a Specific User

 At times, you may wish to examine the audit record of a particular user.
 For example, the user may have a history of violations of system security or may simply be leaving the project and an accounting of activity may be required.